 - More than 17% of adolescents reported engaging in self-harming behavior

 - Roughly 11% of adolescent males reported engaging in self-harming behavior

 - Around 24% of adolescent females reported engaging in self-harming behavior

 If we extrapolate from this set – which is large enough – and generalize to population-size numbers for the U.S., these percentages take on new meaning.
-On average, between 2001 and 2015, over four million adolescents engaged in some type of self-harming behavior each year.
+On average, between 2001 and 2015, over seven million adolescents engaged in some type of self-harming behavior each year.

 That’s a lot of kids – and that’s why we should pay attention to these figures.
 The numbers for girls, which doubled between 2009 and 2015, deserve special attention.
 Experts are not certain what’s responsible for the increase in self-harming behaviors in adolescent females.
 Many experts theorize the rise and prevalence of social media explains the increase.
 This makes sense to most people who understand the role social media plays in many teen’s lives.
 But while some studies connect social media use with anxiety and depression – which themselves can, in some cases, lead to self-harming behavior – no studies to date offer conclusive data linking social media and self-harm.

 That’s why a new study, called “Efficacy of Dialectical Behavior Therapy Versus Treatment as Usual for Acute-Care Inpatient Adolescents,” published this spring in the Journal of the Academy of Child and Adolescent Psychiatry is notable.
 It doesn’t explain why more teens, especially girls, are engaging in self-harming behavior, but it does offer evidence on the effectiveness of one mode of therapy used to treat adolescents who self-harm: Dialectical Behavioral Therapy (DBT).